CalamityAdam/iot/course/readings/dev-setup.md

 This is not required, but feel free to give it a try.
 To install, follow the installation instructions on the [App Academy Chrome Tab Repo][aa-chrome-tab].

 ### Xcode

 Let's start with Xcode.
-First download and install [Xcode from the App Store][xcode].
+The Xcode command line tools are a requirement for installing the homebrew package manager in the next step.

+**NOTE: If you are using a Linux machine you will not be able to install Xcode or homebrew.
+Instead please follow [these git installation directions][linux-git] and then [these rbenv installation directions][linux-rbenv] (up to and including "Installing Ruby versions") to download rbenv using git.
+Once you are finished, skip to the section on Git and ignore all commands involving homebrew.**

-Next, install the command line tools, by running the following from the console.
+Install the Xcode command line tools by running the following from the console.

 ```sh
 $ xcode-select --install
 ```